Hidden Dangers: How Lithium-ion Batteries Can Start Fires

 E-Bike Battery Government Action

 To help reduce the incidence of e-bike and other lithium-ion battery fires, a number of bills have been introduced to Congress.
-One new bill, called the Import Security and Fairness Act, would limit the import of unregulated e-bikes and batteries into the U.S., and strike the provision that allows for products under $800 – the type of bike that’s more likely to have an uncertified battery or a poor battery management system – to go unchecked.
+One bill, called the Import Security and Fairness Act, sought to limit the import of unregulated e-bikes and batteries into the U.S., and strike the provision that allows for products under $800 – the type of bike that’s more likely to have an uncertified battery or a poor battery management system – to go unchecked.
+The bill died in congress, however its provisions could still become law if they are included in another bill (it is common for legislative text to be introduced concurrently in multiple bills, called companion bills, re-introduced in subsequent sessions of Congress in new bills, or added to larger bills, or omnibus bills.

-Policymakers are also introducing bills that would provide Americans with a federal rebate of up to $1,500 toward the purchase of an e-bike.
+Policymakers also introduced a bill that would provide Americans with a federal rebate of up to $1,500 toward the purchase of an e-bike.
 If passed, this bill could help make quality e-bikes more accessible to lower-income Americans.
 The bills would make only e-bikes with UL-certified batteries, or equivalently certified batteries, eligible for tax credits.
+As of now, the bill requires the IRS to establish a program to make advance payments of the credit and to publicly report on the number of taxpayers claiming the credit and the aggregate dollar amount of the credit in 2024.

 Self Storage E-Bike Safety